Everything About Chlamydia and Chlamydia Testing

 Nucleic Acid Amplification (NAA)

-The three NAA tests described below, urine, swab, and DFA, work by finding the DNA of chlamydia bacteria.
+The three NAA tests described below (urine, swab, and DFA) work by finding the DNA of chlamydia bacteria.
 Because NAA tests search for the bacteria’s genetic material, it is very unlikely that a false-positive test result will occur.
-The incubation period for chlamydia is 1-5 days so wait five days after potential chlamydia exposure before getting tested to ensure the most accurate results possible.
+The incubation period for chlamydia is 1-5 days, so wait at least five days after potential chlamydia exposure before getting tested to ensure the most accurate results possible.

 Urine samples (recommended test method)

 - Testing via urine samples needs to consist of first-catch urine (approximately 20-30mL of the initial urine stream).
 Patients should not include more than the first-catch in the collection cup to avoid diluting the sample.

 - Patients should not urinate for at least one hour prior to providing a sample.